 There has also been an increase in the disruption of schooling by individuals and groups driving personal agendas.
 [Interjections.]
-Most recently, a group led by - surprise, surprise - despite the fact that all learners had been offered places at schools in the area.
+Most recently, a group led by - surprise, surprise - ANC Councillor Andile Lili in Enkanini in Khayelitsha demanded that a new school be built despite the fact that all learners had been offered places at schools in the area.
 Some parents have ignored this and placed their children in an unregistered, illegal school that has no learning resources, no equipment or any educators employed by the education department.